nhsuk/nearby-services-api/README.md

 to provide the primary key as an environment variable.
 Details of the name and where to source the key from are detailed below.

+## Populating the database with a sample db

+Once you have mongodb32 installed (via homebrew), create an empty database called services on localhost port 27017 (this should be the default) and then import the json file using the command:

+<pre><code> mongoimport --jsonArray -d services -c services --file ./app/data/pharmacy-list.json </code></pre>

 ## Environment variables

 Environment variables are expected to be managed by the environment in which